 6> reconfigure the secondary MCG RLC entity or entities and the associated DTCH logical channel in accordance with the received rlc-BearerConfigSecondary;

 NOTE: Removal and addition of DRB with pdcp-Config with the same drb-Identity in a single radioResourceConfigDedicated is not supported.
-In case drb-Identity is removed and added due to handover or re-establishment with the full configuration option, the eNB can use the same value of drb-Identity.[…]
+In case drb-Identity is removed and added due to handover or re-establishment with the full configuration option, the eNB can use the same value of drb-Identity.

+NOTE X: In case of DRB reconfiguration at a DAPS HO, the reconfiguration is applied to the entities/resources for the target PCell.

+[…]

 5.3.10.4 MAC main reconfiguration